-- Aluminum with handle and knob in black or red thermoplastic resin
+- Material - aluminum with handle and knob in black thermoplastic resin

 - Designer - Michele De Lucchi